 The California Zephyr was, according to numerous advertisements, “the most talked about train in the country.”
 One or two ads even claimed that it was “the best-loved train in the country.”
 We can’t verify these claims today, but we can say that it was probably the best-advertised train in the country, at least as far as magazine ads go.

 The first National Geographic ad for the California Zephyr didn’t even mention the Zephyr by name, instead just referring to “Western Pacific’s Vista-Dome Trains.”
 The ad was in the February 1949 issue, and the Zephyr would not make its inaugural run until March 20, 1949.
 In the meantime, the Burlington-Rio Grande-Western Pacific Exposition Flyer incorporated vista domes and other CZ cars as they arrived from Budd.
-While the smaller illustration in this ad shows the vista domes in the Feather River Canyon, the larger one incongruously focuses on a golf course that magically exists in the Pacific Ocean off San Francisco Bay.
+While the smaller illustration in this ad shows the vista domes in the Feather River Canyon, the larger one focuses on the Lincoln Park Golf Course in San Francisco.
 Click any image to download a larger version.

 Between February 1949 and February 1965, I’ve found nearly 40 full-page ads in National Geographic, as well as many more in Saturday Evening Post, Life, Holiday, and several other magazines.
 By comparison, I count only a handful of ads for the City of Los Angeles, Super Chief, or other major trains of the day.